HarshNandigamwar/Tic-tac-toe/README.md

 ## 💻 Technologies Used

 - **HTML:** Provides the structural foundation of the game, creating the 3x3 grid and other essential elements.
-- **CSS:** Enhances the visual appeal of the game, styling the interface and making it interactive.
+- **Tailwind-CSS:** Enhances the visual appeal of the game, styling the interface and making it interactive.
 - **JavaScript:** Powers the game logic, managing player turns, checking win conditions, handling draws, and enabling user interactions.

 ## 🕹️ How to Play